moldis-group/bigQM7w/ML_spectrum/README.md

 ## Example 1, Reconstruction of spectrum of a molecule in the trainingset
+What's the point of predicting on a system that is already included in the trainingset?
+Yes, it is not that useful.
+But, this exercise is recommended to test if the program works fine and if all the equations are correctly coded.

 Let's use `geoms_bigqQM7w_UFF/005569.xyz`, which is the first molecule after shuffling the dataset as may be seen in the file `../trainingset_data/shuffle_index.dat` and use a model based on 100 training examples to reconstruct its spectrum.
 The content of this exercise are collected in `ML_spectrum/example_1`.
 We have added a few extra lines to show the DFT-level spectrum on the same plot to get the following plot.

 ![image](./example_1/query_spec_reconstructed.png)